DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 SNPs and gaps are allowed.

-2. for those kmers that have passed the filter, determine:
+2. For those kmers that have passed the filter, determine:

--`StartL` (genomic coordinate of the start of upstream flank)
+-`StartL` (genome coordinate of the start of upstream/left flank)

--`EndL` (genomic coordinate of the end of upstream flank)
+-`EndL` (genome coordinate of the end of upstream/left flank)

--`StartR` (genomic coordinate of the start of downstream flank)
+-`StartR` (genome coordinate of the start of downstream/right flank)

--`EndR` (genomic coordinate of the end of downstream flank)
+-`EndR` (genome coordinate of the end of downstream/right flank)

-3. Then, determine their flank behaviours in each genome (behaviours could be `intact_k` (intact kmer), `mv_away` (flanks move away from each other), `swp_flk` (flanks swap in position),`mv&flp` (one flank has move away and flipped) according to the following rules:
+3. Determine kmers' flank behaviours in each genome (behaviours could be `intact_k` (intact kmer), `mv_away` (flanks move away from each other), `swp_flk` (flanks swap in position),`mv&flp` (one flank has move away and flipped) according to the following rules: